davidsusu/regexbee/README.md

         .toPattern();
 ```

-Then, the pattern can be used like this:
+Then, our pattern can be used like this:

 ```java
 private void processLine(String line) {